grueneschweiz/docs.gruene.ch/docs/3-1-people.md

 ![Screenshot](assets/quote.png)

-To add a qoute, first add the person.
+To add a qoute, first create the person.
 Then switch over to the page or post where you want to include the quote and add a
 [content block](2-3-page.md#content-blocks) of type _Quote_.

 If you do this in a post in the [Press Release](2-4-post.md#template) template